 Given my experience with nonprofits, this isn’t the beginning of a typical conversation regarding a move to a fully-integrated CRM like Salesforce.
 In fact, most of our new clients tell me how quickly they wanted Excel files to be a thing of the past.
 They were frustrated making reports from disparate data and wanted Excel spreadheads to never be discussed again.

-But Kyle, and Shad Canada, are not quite the typical clients that cloudStack Services tends to support either.
+But Kyle and Shad Canada are not typical clients that cloudStack Services tends to support either.

 Shad Canada is a month-long STEAM and entrepreneurship program for high school students across Canada.
 Students participate in hands-on learning, collaborate in design teams, explore post-secondary institutions, engage with academic and entrepreneurial mentors, experience vulnerability training and meet some of the most passionate peers in the country.
 The program has been running for 40 years and has close to 20,000 alumni.

 Founded in 1981, Shad Canada came to us at cloudStack with 40 years of data that had existed on multiple CRM systems.
 The scale of this move to Salesforce was impressive.
 Even more so was Kyle spearheading the move to Salesforce and needing access to the cloudStack team’s expertise and support versus a full-scale data migration.

 Shad Canada was founded in 1981 and as a client they came to cloudStack with 40 years worth of data that had existed on multiple CRM systems over time.
 Both the history and scale of this move to Salesforce was impressive and even more so was that Kyle had spearheaded the move to Salesforce and largely needed access to the cloudStack team’s expertise and support vs a full-scale data migration.

 When investigating what new CRM to use, Kyle knew that whatever he suggested to his team had to have a few critical components: